 We also offer a unique high-quality service.
 We give breathing lessons every day, offer simple yoga, and by paying close attention to diet, according to people’s health and requirements, we aim to keep people safe from food poisoning or any altitude-related issues.
 We do not allow alcohol at high altitudes, and we don’t serve any dairy

 or meat on the way up to Base Camp.
 This is because all meat comes from Kathmandu and has to be carried in by porters, open to the air.
 We have seen too many people from other companies falling sick and getting helicopter rescue.
-Some companies actually benefit from this as they are given a commission by the helicopter company.
+Some companies benefit from this as the helicopter company gives them a commission.

 What you get from this trek: Culture, adventure, nature, beautiful scenery, and the experience of a lifetime.
 Is this what you are looking for?
 Then come join us on our epic trip to Everest Base Camp.
-With its vibrant culture, a bustling capital, and the best trekking in the world, it’s easy to see why Nepal was voted by Lonely Planet as one of the top five countries to visit in 2020.
+With its vibrant culture, bustling capital, and the best trekking in the world.

-Experience the peacefulness of the valleys, the calmness of the majestic mountains, and the opportunity to escape the busy lives we live in western society.
-This trip can be both physically and mentally challenging but with the assistance and expertise of our friendly staff, we can help you make your dream of trekking to Everest, the highest mountain in the world, come true.
+This trip can be both physically and mentally challenging but with the assistance and expertise of our friendly staff, we can help you make your dream of trekking to Everest Base Camp, Everest the highest mountain in the world, dream come true.
 Come join us and we promise to make this the most fulfilling experience you have ever had.

 NOTE: You don’t need to be an experienced trekker or climber to do this trek, but a good level of fitness is required.
 All itineraries are different based on what date and group you join.
 Please read through your tour PDF before signing up.